-Some research questions need to be gathered and analyzed qualitatively or quantitatively, depending on the nature of the study.
+Some research question examples need to be gathered and analyzed qualitatively or quantitatively, depending on the nature of the study.
+These not only supply answers to empirical questions but also outline one’s scope of work.
 Here are the general types of qualitative research methods.

 This involves observing and gathering data from study subjects.
 As a qualitative approach, observation is quite personal and time-intensive.
 It is often used in ethnographic studies to obtain empirical evidence.

 The observational method is a part of the ethnographic research design, e.g., archival research, survey, etc. However, while it is commonly used for qualitative purposes, observation is also utilized for quantitative research, such as when observing measurable variables like weight, age, scale, etc.